 I took my then 8, 6 and 2-year-old boys home after saying goodbye.
 I got them interested in something and then sat on my bed.
 How was I going to do this?
 How was I going to get through?

 That deployment broke me.
 Even before it started.
 My anxiety went through the roof.
-I felt like I was not going to make it to homecoming.
-I wasn’t sure how.
+I wasn’t sure how we would get from where I was at the moment to homecoming.

 I ended up getting some extra help, which was needed.
 I was able to take that deployment one day at a time.
 And then, right before Christmas, my husband came home, and the deployment was over.